x64dbg/blog/_posts/30-10-2016-weekly-digest-10.md

 ---

-This is already number nine of the weekly digests!
+This is already number ten of the weekly digests!
 It will highlight the things that happened to and around x64dbg this week.

 ## InterObfu